14 Top Crypto Venture Capital Firms Active Right Now

 7. Framework Ventures

-- Industries of focus: Blockchain, Cryptocurrency
+- Industries of focus: Blockchain and cryptocurrency

 - Geographical presence: San Francisco, California